LLNL/sundials/doc/cvode/examples/source/c_parallel.rst

-This program solves the problem with a DIRK method, using a Newton iteration with the preconditioned SUNLINSOL_SPGMR iterative linear solver through the ARKSPILS interface.
+This program solves the problem with a DIRK method, using a Newton iteration with the preconditioned SUNLINSOL_SPGMR iterative linear solver through the CVode interface.

-The preconditioner matrix used is block-diagonal, with banded blocks, constructed using the ARKBBDPRE module.
+The preconditioner matrix used is block-diagonal, with banded blocks, constructed using the CVBBDPRE module.
 Each block is generated using difference quotients, with half-bandwidths ``mudq = mldq = 10``, but the retained banded blocks have half-bandwidths ``mukeep = mlkeep = 2``.
 A copy of the approximate Jacobian is saved and conditionally reused